There are some questions that send an icy chill down anyone’s spine.

 Short-term or Long-term

-In no particular order, we’ll start our list of career goals examples with project managers.
+In no particular order, we’ll start our list of career goal examples with project managers.
 Take a break from the spreadsheets, grab a cup of joe, and see what could be possible.

 If you’re a project manager, you’ll already understand the role is really about managing people.
 Whether it’s assigning tasks or chasing deadlines, one of your short-term career goals should be to optimize your communication skills.